Can computers replace teachers given that technology is evolving at a rapid pace?

 Teachers have the emotional capacity to empathize with their students.
 They have a keen observation to notice the subtle differences between the needs of their students, and they know how to handle them.

-These are skills that a teacher can bring to the classroom but a computer just can’t.
+These are things that a teacher can do but a computer just can’t.

 Willa Zhou argues that while technology cannot replace teachers, it will sure enhance the teaching process.